 - Complete an Amridge University Degree Completion Application.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student’s records to make sure that all courses, programs, and respective graduation requirements have been met.
 Students having any questions regarding the Degree Completion Application should contact the Registrar’s Office.

-The Course Requirements of 64 semester credit hours for the degree program Associate of Arts in Human Development includes general education courses (20 semester hours), program specific courses (16 semester hours), a foundation course (4 semester hours), a capstone course (4 semester hours), and elective courses (20 semester hours).
+The Course Requirements of 64 semester credit hours for the degree program Associate of Arts in Human Development includes general education courses (20 semester hours), program specific courses (16 semester hours), a foundation course (4 semester hours), and elective courses (24 semester hours).

 EH 1401 English Composition I